wrmthorne/mds-exporter/README.md

 # MDS Exporter

-A simple CLI tool, written in Python, to manage MDS resume tokens and download data from the MDS API.
+A simple CLI tool, written in Python, to manage [Museum Data Service](https://museumdata.uk/) (MDS) resume API tokens and download data from the MDS API.

 ## Installation

 The recommended way to install the tool is to use the `pipx` package manager.
-This will make the `mds-exporter` command available system-wide.
+This will make the `mds` command available system-wide.

 ```bash
 pipx install mds-exporter